DataDog/hiring-engineers/src/macos_agent_install.md

 ## Launch the Datadog Agent GUI

+From the Command Line, I launched the Datadog Agent GUI to ensure that it was collecting metrics:
 ```commandline
 ~ » datadog-agent launch-gui                                    jeremy@kalachakra
 ```

+The Datadog Agent GUI that I was presented with provides a wealth of information:
 ![agent_gui](../images/datadog_agent_manager.png)

-Optionally, macOS has a handy system tray integration for the Datadog Agent.
+Optionally, macOS has a handy system tray integration for the Datadog Agent that allows for easy access to the Agent's functionality.
+Nice!

 ![macos_tray](../images/macos_system_tray.png)